-Arthur Long is a partner in the New York office of Gibson, Dunn & Crutcher.
-He is member of the Financial Institutions and Securities Regulation Practice Groups.
-Mr. Long focuses his law practice on financial institution regulation, advising on the regulatory aspects of M&A transactions; bank regulatory compliance issues; Dodd-Frank issues, including the regulation of systemically significant financial institutions (SIFIs) and related heightened capital and liquidity requirements; resolution planning; and Volcker Rule issues with respect to bank proprietary trading and private equity/hedge fund operations.
-He also has significant experience with bank securities offerings and issues particular to foreign banks operating or seeking to operate in the United States.
-He is the author of The Financial Services Regulation Deskbook, the Practising Law Institute treatise on the Dodd-Frank Act.
+Arthur S. Long is a partner in the New York office of Gibson, Dunn & Crutcher, where he is a Co-Chair of Gibson Dunn's Financial Institutions Practice Group and a member of the Securities Regulation Practice Group.
+Mr. Long focuses his practice on financial institutions regulation, advising on the regulatory aspects of M&A transactions; bank regulatory compliance issues; Dodd-Frank issues, including the regulation of systemically significant financial institutions (SIFIs) and related heightened capital and liquidity requirements; resolution planning; and Volcker Rule issues with respect to bank proprietary trading and private equity and hedge fund operations.
+In addition, Mr. Long has significant experience with bank securities offerings and issues particular to foreign banks operating or seeking to operate in the United States.

-Mr. Long served as law clerk to U.S. Supreme Court Justice Clarence Thomas from 1997 to 1998 and to Judge J. Michael Luttig of the U.S. Court of Appeals, Fourth Circuit from 1993 to 1994.
-In 1993, he graduated magna cum laude from Harvard Law School, where he served as the Supreme Court Editor for Harvard Law Review.
-He received his A.B. from Harvard College in 1989.
+Mr. Long served as law clerk to U.S. Supreme Court Justice Clarence Thomas from 1997 to 1998, and to Judge J. Michael Luttig of the U.S. Court of Appeals, Fourth Circuit from 1993 to 1994.
+In 1993, he graduated magna cum laude from Harvard Law School, where he served as the Supreme Court Editor for the Harvard Law Review.
+He received his A.B. magna cum laude from Harvard College in 1989.